Joanne Kristin has diplomas in Journalism and Arts and Science from Fanshawe College in Canada.

 As it stands, I am not a very good cook.
 With that being said, I can cook about five fantastic recipes that can fool anyone into thinking I'm Wolfgang Puck.
 Today, I'm going to let you in on a little secret recipe that's hypnotized many people into thinking I'm charming.
 If you decide to make it, that's great.
 It will be well worth the effort.
 I promise.
 If you decide to sell it on eBay and make a million bucks, the least thing you could do is name it after me!

-Sweet and Sour Swedish meatballs are one of my favorite comfort foods are.
-They will warm your belly and your heart like a good bottle of whiskey.
-They will also impress even the most unsatisfiable of people.
+Swedish meatballs with ginger ale sauce is one of my favorite comfort foods ever.
+This dish will warm your belly and your heart like a good bottle of whiskey.
+It will also impress even the most unsatisfiable of people.
 Next time Jack's cranky, you'll know exactly what to do.
 The best thing about them is that they are so easy to make.
-Bear with me here, I'm not Martha Stewart, so 90% of my instructions will be a little of this and a little of that, but you'll get it.
+Bear with me here, I'm not Martha Stewart, so 90 percent of my instructions will be a little of this and a little of that, but you'll get it.

 - 1 family pack medium hamburger